Social class in the United States: Social status

+A 2022 study suggested that factors that contribute to low levels of intergenerational mobility in the United States include a disparity in returns to human capital, low levels of public investment in the human capital of low-income children, high levels of socioeconomic residential segregation, and low levels of progressiveness in the tax-and-transfer system.

 Income

 Income in the United States is most commonly measured by United States Census Bureau in terms of either household or individual and remains one of the most prominent indicators of class status.
-As 82% of all households, 16% of those in the top quintiles, had two income earners the discrepancy between household and personal income is quite considerable.
-In 2005 the top 95% of income earners made $12,500 or more, while 18% of households had incomes over $100,000.
-Personal income is largely the result of scarcity.
-As individuals who hold higher status positions tend to possess rare skills or assume positions society deems very essential, have higher incomes.
-Overall the median household income was $46,326 in 2005 while the median personal income (including only those above the age of 25) was $32,140.
+As 82% of all households, 16% of those in the top quintiles, had two income earners the discrepancy between household and personal income is quite considerable. while the median personal income (including only those above the age of 25) was $32,140.

 Per capita household income, the income a household is able to allocate to each member of the household is also an important variable in determining a given household's standard of living.
 A high household income may be offset by a large household size; thus, resulting in a low per capita household income.
-In 2005, the median household income per capita was $24,672.

 In the passage above, Davis and Moore argue that income is one of the most prominent features of social class; it is not one of its causes.
 In other words, income does not determine the status of an individual or household but rather reflects on that status.
 Some say that income and prestige are the incentives provided by society in order to fill needed positions with the most qualified and motivated personnel possible.

 The New York Times has used income quintiles to define class.
 It has assigned the quintiles from lowest to highest as lower class, lower middle class, middle class, upper middle class, and upper class.
 These definitions equate class with income, permitting people to move from class to class as their income changes.